canonical/bundle-kubeflow/docs/upgrade-guide-1.6-to-1.7.md

 ## Before upgrade

-**WARNING: To prevent catastrophic data loss all important data should be backed up according to the policies of your organization.**
+**WARNING: To prevent catastrophic data loss all important data should be backed up according to the policies of your organisation.**

-Before upgrading Charmed Kubeflow it is recommened to do the following:
+Before upgrading Charmed Kubeflow it is recommended to do the following:

 - Stop all Notebooks.
-- Review any important data that needs to be backed up and preform backup procedures according to the policies of your organization.
+- Review any important data that needs to be backed up and preform backup procedures according to the policies of your organisation.
 - Record all version of charms in existing Charmed Kubeflow deployment.

 All upgrade steps should be done in `kubeflow` model.
 Before performing the upgrade switch to `kubeflow` model: